 The last thing you want to do is purchase your new flooring, get it installed, and find out that it does not look how you had hoped.

-At The Online Flooring Store, we offer samples on many of our products or you can visit our retail showroom in Tweed Heads South (on the border of Queensland and New South Wales) to see flooring examples in person.
+At The Online Flooring Store, we offer samples on many of our products or you can visit our retail showroom in Burleigh Heads (on the border of Queensland and New South Wales) to see flooring examples in person.

 6. Pay Attention to Location